cyrusdiego/VR-Bento-Arm/Notes.md

     - Test and fix edge cases
     - Create box collider for the table and desktop
     - fix angular restrictions for motors
+    - Comment all files with consistent style

+RESULTS:
+    - keyboard is now working with the H,J,K,L buttons (this will make it easier to do button mapping for the VR controllers)